 Why Do I Need a Beta Reader?

 In most cases, a novel will require several drafts before it is ready for publishing.
-You don’t want to pay for a professional editor at every stage.
+Unless you’ve got plenty of money to spare, you might not want to pay for a professional editor at every stage.
 Optimally, your novel should be read and critiqued by a small group of people in addition to yourself.
 A small pool of beta readers will give you a variety of opinions on what can be done to improve your novel, from small details, such as spelling and punctuation mistakes, to big issues, such as flaws in plot and characterization.

 What Should I Look for in a Beta Reader?

 Having beta readers is like having a small focus group for your novel.
 Look at them like a small sample of your potential audience.
 With that in mind, look for beta readers that like to read in the genre or niche where your novel falls.
 Asking a person who reads only business texts to read your suspense novel will probably not get you feedback that will be relevant to your audience.
 In addition, dependability and attention to detail are also important.